Rank One Hilbert Geometries: Acylindrical Hyperbolicity: Proof of Theorem

-\begin{definition} A group $G$ is called \emph{acylindrically hyperbolic} if it admits an isometric non-elementary acylindrical action on a hyperbolic metric space $(Y,\dist_Y)$. \end{definition}
+\begin{definition} A group $G$ is called \emph{acylindrically hyperbolic} if it admits an isometric non-elementary acylindrical action on a (possibly non-proper) Gromov hyperbolic metric space $(Y,\dist_Y)$. \end{definition}

-We now state a characterization of acylindrically hyperbolic groups using contracting elements.
-It follows directly from works of Osin and Sisto; a proof is included because we could not find a result stated in this form.
+A motivating example of acylindrically hyperbolic groups is a non-elementary Gromov hyperbolic group.
+Indeed, if $H$ is a finitely generated non-elementary Gromov hyperbolic group, then it has a non-elementary acylindrical action on its Cayley graph which is a Gromov hyperbolic metric space.
+More generally if $H$ is a finitely generated non-elementary relatively hyperbolic group with proper peripheral subgroups, then $H$ has an acylindrical action on its coned-off Cayley graph.
+Another interesting example is the mapping class group of a closed hyperbolic surface.
+It acts acylindrically and non-elementarily on the curve graph of the surface, which is a (non-proper) Gromov hyperbolic space.

-\begin{theorem}\cite{osin_acy_hyp, sisto_contracting_rw} Suppose $G$ has a proper isometric action on a geodesic metric space $(X, \dist)$, $(X,\PS)$ is a path system for $G$ and $g \in G$ is a contracting element for $(X,\PS)$.
-Then, either $G$ is virtually $\Zb$ or $G$ is acylindrically hyperbolic. \end{theorem}
+Although \cref{defn-acy-hyp-1} of acylindrically hyperbolic groups is perhaps the cleanest to state, a characterization of acylindrically hyperbolic groups using contracting elements will be particularly well-suited for our purpose.
+We state such a characterization now which follows directly from work of Osin and Sisto; a proof is included because we could not find a result stated in this form.